mbdevpl/maildaemon/README.rst

 Filter actions
 ~~~~~~~~~~~~~~

-*   move -- Move the message to a specific folder within a specific account.
+*   move -- Move the message to a specific folder on a specific account.

     "move:Gmail/INBOX/my mailing list" will move the message to a folder "/INBOX/my mailing list"
     in account named "Gmail".